cwithmichael/grocery_shop/README.md

 npm start
 ```

-If your browser doesn't automatically open then go here:
+If your browser doesn't automatically open, then go here:

 ```
 http://localhost:3000/